↑

 • Email

-Even more, the prevention of compassion fatigue is also possible!
 Preventing compassion fatigue can be achieved by:

-1. Implementing personal boundaries
+2. Implementing personal boundaries.

-2. Performing self-care
+3. Performing good self-care routinely.

 Contents hide